watcol/drake/docs/language.md

-# Walnut v0.0.1-pre
+# Drake v0.0.1-pre

-This book is the reference for the Walnut configuration language, describes syntax and semantics.
+This book is the reference for the Drake Configuration Language, describes syntax and semantics.

 ## File Format
-- A Walnut file must be encoded in UTF-8.
+- A file must be encoded in UTF-8.
-- A Walnut file is described as an sequence of [statements](#statement), and expresses a [table](#table) by [rendering](#terms).
+- A file is described as an sequence of [statements](#statement), and expresses a [table](#table) by [rendering](#terms).
-- A Walnut file should use the extension `.wal`.
+- A file should use the extension `.drake`.
-- The appropriate MIME type for Walnut files is `application/walnut`.
+- The appropriate MIME type for drake files is `application/drake`.

 ### Supported File Types
-Walnut files can be transpiled to these file types:
+Drake files can be transpiled to these file types:

 *Comming soon...*

 ## Statement
-Statement is a base unit of Walnut, categorized into these types:
+Statement is a base unit of Drake, categorized into these types:
 - [Value Binding](#value-binding)
 - [Table Header](#table-header)
 - [Function Definition](#function-definition)